zeebe-io/zeebe-chaos/chaos-days/blog/2024-11-14-Impact-of-Camunda-Exporter-on-processing-performance/index.md

 Additionally, [some fixes and improvements](https://github.com/zeebe-io/benchmark-helm/pull/202) have been done to the realistic benchmarks that should allow us to better compare the general performance with a realistic good performing benchmark.

-Actually, this is what we want to explore today.
+Actually, this is what we want to explore and experiment with today.

-* Does the Camunda Exporter (since the last benchmark) impact performance?
-And how?
+* Does the Camunda Exporter (since the last benchmark) impact performance of the overall system?
+  * If so how?
 * How can we potentially mitigate this?

 **TL;DR;** Today's, results showed that enabling the Camunda Exporter causes a 25% processing throughput drop.
 We identified the CPU as a bottleneck.
 It seems to be mitigated by either adjusting the CPU requests or removing the ES exporter.
 With these results, we are equipped to make further investigations and decisions.